SpecOps Doc Explains Why It’s Better To Get Shot With An AK-47 Than An M4/AR-15

 This is a visual illustration of the concept of temporary cavitation, and it allows the viewer to begin to appreciate the devastating effect that a high velocity missile can have once it enters a human body.
 The temporary cavitation is the transfer of Kinetic Energy from the projectile into the tissues of the target, and as we learned above, is relative to the mass and, more importantly, the velocity of the projectile.

 As the energy of the projectile is dissipated into the tissues of the target the temporary cavitation pulverizes structures adjacent to the bullet’s tract, including blood vessels, nerves, muscles and any solid organs that may be in close proximity.
 For that reason the high velocity projectile does not need to pass directly through a structure in the body to destroy it.
 The higher the Kinetic Energy of the projectile the further out from the permanent cavity the temporary cavity extends.

 Below is a slow motion video of a 5.56x45mm round (same as the M4 fires) hitting ballistic gelatine in slow motion.
 After watching, the medical provider can begin to appreciate the damage that gets done to tissues by the pressure wave of the temporary cavitation.

 Having had the chance to treat dozens of high-velocity missile wounds over my years in the military, I’ve seen first-hand the effect that various calibre rifles can have at various distances, hitting various body parts.
-Below are two examples that I was involved with illustrating somewhat of a comparative study of an AK47 round and an M4 round striking roughly the same anatomical location, and from roughly the same range (in these cases 150-200m).
+On the next page are two examples that I was involved with illustrating somewhat of a comparative study of an AK47 round and an M4 round striking roughly the same anatomical location, and from roughly the same range (in these cases 150-200m).